Cognigy/Documentation/docs/en/docs/ai/knowledge-ai/web-page.md

 - All visible text on the page, including items such as cookie notices, will be included in the result.
 - The content must be hosted on a publicly accessible website, reachable from the Cognigy environment.
-- No images or OCR capabilities are supported
+- No images or OCR (Optical Character Recognition) capabilities are supported.

 ## How to Ingest a Web Page